 Yes.
 Revisions to the initial abstract or synopsis submissions can be submitted any time up to February 5, 2019.
 After that date, the abstract book will move to publication and revisions cannot be incorporated.

 Yes.
 Please list the presenting authors first.
 If you have specific concerns or needs, it is best to contact a member of the conference organizing committee directly.

 Yes.
 The conference will allow you to practice presenting the rationale for your project and any work that has been completed thus far.
 The feedback you receive at the conference will provide valuable guidance on how to further develop your project.

-The ACSC web pages have a lot of helpful information as you plan for your presentations.
-Additionally, the faculty sponsor for each project is an excellent resource for assistance in preparing an appropriate professional presentation for your discipline.
+In addition to the ACSC web pages, CREATE offers a series of workshops throughout the year which support presentation preparation.
+Furthermore, the faculty sponsor for each project is an excellent resource for assistance in preparing an appropriate professional presentation for your discipline.